scipy/scipy/doc/source/tutorial/io.rst

 ```````````````

 You may have a ``.mat`` file that you want to read into Scipy.
 Or, you
-want to pass some variables from Scipy / Numpy into Matlab.
+want to pass some variables from Scipy / Numpy into MATLAB.

-To save us using a Matlab license, let's start in Octave_.
+To save us using a MATLAB license, let's start in Octave_.
 Octave has
-Matlab-compatible save / load functions.
+MATLAB-compatible save / load functions.
 Start Octave (``octave`` at
 the command line for me):

 .. sourcecode:: octave